ukitgroup/mass-labeling/docs/cli/import.md

     * ...
 * `out.json`

-`screenshots` folder contains JPEG-images which are going to be shown to assessors. `out.json` file consists of array of `item`.
-Each of each satisfies the following format:
+`screenshots` folder contains JPEG-images which are going to be shown to the assessors. `out.json` file consists of the `item` array.
+Each satisfies the following format:

 ```
 item{